-Grade changes for the purpose of correcting an error or removing an I are initiated by the instructor who assigned the original grade and approved by the academic director.
-Routine grade changes do not require the signature of the appropriate chief instructional officer if the changes are less than one year old.
-If a change is over one year, the appropriate chief instructional officer must approve it.
+Grades may be changed only for the purpose of correcting a College error or removing an "I." Grade changes are initiated by the instructor who assigned the original grade and approved by the academic director and the appropriate instructional dean.
+Incomplete grades that have converted to an F are not eligible for a grade change.

-To evaluate the academic standing of students, the College calculates each student's quality-point average (QPA) or grade point average (QPA) by assigning quality (or grade) points to grades according to the following system: $\mathbf{A} = 4$ quality points; $\mathbf{B} = 3$ quality points; $\mathbf{C} = 2$ quality points; $\mathbf{D} = 1$ quality point; $\mathbf{F} = 0$ quality points.
-For academic honors and continued residency, the quality point average (QPA) or grade point average (GPA) is calculated by dividing the total quality points earned by the total hours attempted.
+To evaluate the academic standing of students, the College calculates each student's quality-point average (QPA) or grade point average (GPA) by assigning quality (or grade) points to grades according to the following system: A = 4 quality points; $\mathbf{B} = 3$ quality points; $\mathbf{C} = 2$ quality points; $\mathbf{D} = 1$ quality point; $\mathbf{F} = 0$ quality points.
+For academic honors and continued residency, the quality point average (QPA) or grade point average (QPA) is calculated by dividing the total quality points earned by the total hours attempted.
 For graduation purposes, only those hours that count toward graduation are calculated to determine student eligibility for awards.

-State of Alabama Policy on Standards of Academic Progress
+Policy on Standards of Academic Progress